-This blended course provides an opportunity for students to learn the skills necessary to be successful in the nursing program.
-Nursing students often face multiple demands on their lives.
-This course will help the nursing student learn and implement effective and efficient study techniques as well as learn to balance school and home demands.
+This optional course is designed to be taken concurrently with the first nursing course, NURS 103, Fundamental Nursing Care, and provides an opportunity for students to learn the skills necessary to be successful in the nursing program.
+Nursing students often face multiple demands in their lives.
+This course will help the nursing student learn and implement effective and efficient study techniques, as well as learn to balance school and home demands.